Skip to content Skip to footer

 The festival’s highlight often includes homage to community leaders, like the Iyase, Chief Mike Nwaukoni, who in 2021 prayed for peace and prosperity.
 It ends with a final blessing, the masquerades retreating as the town reflects on its shared heritage.

-The Iyase (Traditional Prime Minister) of Ogwashi-Uku Kingdom, High Chief Mike Nwaukoni, participating in the annual Ineh Festival, showcasing the community’s rich traditions.
+The Iyase (Traditional Prime Minister) of Ogwashi-Uku Kingdom, High Chief Mike Nwaukoni, is participating in the annual Ineh Festival, showcasing the community’s rich traditions.

 Photo Credit: Vanguard News